caseyCantCode/danplayz-screw-ups/README.md

 # danplayz-screw-ups
 A GitHub repo to document some of DanPlayz's scew ups.
-This is also used for [blame-dan.today](https://blame-dan.today)
+This is also used for [blame-dan.today](https://blame-dan.today) (currently down)

 # Adding a screw up
 Just go to the JSON file and make pull request with the following: